THIS is part of a series of travel blogs on Scotland. Largs is a small seafront town on the Firth of Clyde in North Ayrshire, Scotland.

 Nardinis was opened in 1935 by an Italian immigrant family called the Nardinis.
 I wasn’t aware of this before, but there’s a large Italian-Scots community in Scotland, (which must make for an attractive mix – Italian looks and Scottish accents)!
 Although the parlour was sold a few years back it still carries the Nardini name and is known for selling the best ice cream in Scotland.

-London Husband had the “British Strawberry Delight” and I had a “Swedish Hot Fudge Sundae” (Strawberries = British I get, but Swedish sundaes?
+My companion had the “British Strawberry Delight” and I had a “Swedish Hot Fudge Sundae” (Strawberries = British I get, but Swedish sundaes?
 That’s a new one on me).
 There were so many tempting choices on the menu but I picked the hot fudge sundae as I usually do if its available partly because (and this is silly) I grew up with the likes of SBTB, Cali Dreams & SVH* so I have a bad case of sehnsucht for a time and place I didn’t actually live in and this also makes me feel nostalgic for that era.

-Our little girl slept in her stroller as we tucked in but I can’t wait to come back when she’s old enough to eat ice cream.
+My little girl slept in her stroller as we tucked in but I can’t wait to come back when she’s old enough to eat ice cream.
 (That’s the point of kids right – a rationale for indulgence?)

 Largs is a great little town and makes for a fun day out with family.
 Be sure to stop at one of the many eateries for a classic “fish tea” (a piece of battered fish served with chips, bread and butter and a cup of tea), take a snap with both the viking and the space monkey and visit the gorgeous Nardinis for the yummiest ice-cream in Ayrshire.